dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 For setting up the SMBIOS info, we'll use CorpNewt's [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) application.

-For this Coffee Lake example, I chose the iMac19,1 SMBIOS - this is done intentionally for compatibility's sake.
+For this Coffee Lake example, we'll chose the iMac19,1 SMBIOS - this is done intentionally for compatibility's sake.
 There are two main SMBIOS used for Coffee Lake:

 * `iMac19,1` - For Mojave and newer
 * `iMac18,3` - For High Sierra and older